tim-koko/website/content/en/blog/20240516-quarkus-developer-experience.md

 files.
 The central configuration specification used in Quarkus is the MicroProfile Config (<https://microprofile.io/microprofile-config/>) implemented by SmallRye config (<https://smallrye.io/smallrye-config/Main/>).

 Do you remember the 12-factor application manifesto (<https://12factor.net/>)?
-Try to hold configuration of your application should always be as minimal as possible.
+Configuration of your application should always be as minimal as possible.
 The application should always be able to run without further configuration on your local machine.
 All configuration which will define the applications behavior and environment, should be handled via environment variables in the deployment.